pablo360able/The-Augment/README.md

 * Consider whether Guiding Light retains too many cards too easily
 * Consider making Frail cards apply Frail first (this would be a buff)
 * Nerf Pillage's damage into the ground
+* Definitely swap the rarities on Iron Fist and Stunning Strike

 ## Other considerations
 * Consider changing timing of passive effect of Aether orbs